ADOBApps/ArrayListManager/README.md

-# Javaaplication1
+# Java App

-simple java class to manage ArrayList
+simple example using class to manage ArrayList